 How did we choose the name?

-Our desire is for our clients to see our services as transformational assistance.
-However, we will continue to serve them for as long as they need help.
+Our desire is for our neighbors to see our services as transformational assistance.
+We are committed to serving our neighbors with food, clothing, and community support as long as they need help.

 The name was taken from Malachi 3:10 "Bring the full tithe into the STOREHOUSE, that there may be food in my house.
 And thereby put me to the test, says the Lord of hosts, if I will not open the windows of heaven for you and pour down for you a blessing until there is no more need."

-We hope that you will join us in this work and stand with us as we continue to serve our clients until there is "no more need."
+We hope that you will join us in this work and stand with us as we continue to serve our neighbors until there is "no more need."